dereklarmstrong/dereklarmstrong/README.md

 👋 Hey there!

 My name is Derek.
 I have a passion or what some would call an obsession for everything Cloud Engineering, Software Development, and Cool Tech.
+As well as automating anything I can.
+Be it projects, [Rube Goldberg Machines](https://en.wikipedia.org/wiki/Rube_Goldberg_machine) or just life's daily tasks.
+Truly love hitting the "easy button" and watching it work.

 I'm currently working on Software Development projects utilizing AWS, Azure and GCP Cloud based services.
 Focusing on DevOps CI/CD methodology in Scalable Cloud Deployments. 🚀☁